 - 4.4.
 On April 29, 1988, the Bureau of Patents, Trademarks and Technology Transfer issued a Certification that Nikon and Design was a duly registered mark of Polymer.
 A copy of the aforesaid Certification is attached herewith as Exhibit '4' and made an integral part hereof. - 4.5.
-For more than 27 years and up to this day, Polymer and San Mateo have been using the mark 'Nikon' in its products, mainly rubber sandals. - 4.6.
+For more than 27 years and up to this day, Polymer and respondent-applicant San Mateo have been using the mark 'Nikon' in its products, mainly rubber sandals. - 4.6.
 The word 'Nikon' in Chinese character is x x x.
 The literal translation is 'SUN LIGHT'.
 In fookien dialect, it is pronounced as 'Nikon'.
 Furthermore, the name 'Nikon' is derived from the Greek word 'Nike' which means 'Victory' (please refer to Exhibit '5').
 Thus, contrary to the claim of the opposer, the word 'Nikon' is not peculiar to Nikon camera but has a general meaning in other languages. - 4.7.
-Polymer and San Mateo chose to use the word Nikon because of the foregoing meanings.
+Polymer and respondent-applicant San Mateo chose to use the word Nikon because of the foregoing meanings.
 The meanings of the word 'Nikon' in Chinese and Greek appealed to them considering their incorporators are of Chinese lineage and Greek sandals are quite known. - 4.8.
-It was never the intention of Polymer or San Mateo to associate their Nikon sandals with Nikon camera.
+It was never the intention of Polymer or respondent-applicant San Mateo to associate their Nikon sandals with Nikon camera.
 Such relation is so far fetched.
 In fact, their customers and the public NEVER even thought of connecting Nikon sandals with Nikon Camera. - "5.
-The businesses of San Mateo and the Opposer are NOT competitive and their products are so unrelated.
-Moreover, San Mateo and its predecessor have been using the subject mark for more than 27 years without causing damage or prejudice to the Opposer. - 5.1.
-San Mateo is in the business of rubber products, such as sandals.
-While, the Opposer is in the business of camera. - 5.2.
-The trademark of the Opposer is over goods classified under Classes 9 and 10, i.e. camera apparatus or instruments.
-While San Mateo's mark is over goods classified under Class 25 i.e. sandals or clothings. - 5.3.
-As held in the case of Esso Standard Eastern, Inc. vs Court of Appeals (G.R.
-No. L-29971 August 31, 1982): xxx - 5.4.
-As explained by the Supreme Court in the Esso Case, to wit: xxxx - 5.5.
-To borrow the words in the Esso Case, in kind and nature the products of San Mateo and the Opposer are 'poles apart'.
-They are so foreign to each other as to make it unlikely that purchasers would think that Opposer is the manufacturer of San Mateo's goods. - 5.6.
+The businesses of respondent-applicant San Mateo and the opposer are NOT in any manner in competition with each other.
+As can be seen from its primary purpose indicated in its Articles of Incorporation, respondent-applicant San Mateo is in the business of rubber products and its mark is over goods classified under Class 25, i.e. sandals or clothing, thus:

+- "6.
+On the other hand, opposer is in the business of cameras. x x x - "7.
+Again, as held by the Supreme Court in Esso Standard Eastern, Inc. vs Court of Appeals, supra: xxx - "8.
+To borrow the words in the Esso Case, in kind and nature the products of respondent-applicant San Mateo and the opposer are 'poles apart'.
+They are so foreign to each other as to make it unlikely that purchasers would think that opposer is the manufacturer of respondent-applicant San Mateo's goods. - "9.
 In its packaging the name of San Mateo is clearly stated to signify the manufacturer of the product.
-A sample of San Mateo's packaging is attached herewith as Exhibit '6'.
-In fact, in its t-shirts, San Mateo proudly states: 'Buy Pinoy, Buy Nikon'.
+A sample of respondent-applicant San Mateo's packaging is attached herewith as Exhibit '6'.
+In fact, in its t-shirts, respondent-applicant San Mateo proudly states: 'Buy Pinoy, Buy Nikon'.
 A photo of the t-shirt is attached herewith as Exhibit '7'.
-Thus, again, it is highly unlikely that purchasers would think that Opposer is the manufacturer of San Mateo's goods. - 5.7.
-Opposer cannot claim expansion of business that would entitle it to cover the goods of San Mateo.
+Thus, again, it is highly unlikely that purchasers would think that opposer is the manufacturer of San Mateo's goods. - "10.
+Opposer cannot claim expansion of business that would entitle it to cover the goods of respondent-applicant San Mateo.
 The Esso Case clarifies that such expansion must be within the 'zone of potential or natural and logical expansion'.
-Clearly, rubber sandals are not within the zone of potential or natural and logical expansion of a camera corporation such as the Opposer, who has remained in the camera business for decades.
+Clearly, rubber sandals are not within the zone of potential or natural and logical expansion of a camera corporation such as the Opposer, who has remained in the camera business for decades." - "11.
+In fact, in Canon Kabushiki Kaisha vs. Court of Appeals and NSR Rubber Corporation, G.R.
+No. 120900, 20 July 2000, the Supreme Court already settled with finality the issues pending in this case: x x x".